-Award Compensatio n Zone Maximum Number Compensatio n (credits) Max no. Credits referred Total Compensation and/or referral permitted PG Dip 30-39% 40 60 60 MA 40-49% 40 60 (excluding the dissertation) 60 Taught + opportunity to resubmit the dissertation on one occasion
+Award Compensa tion Zone Maximum Number Compensatio n (credits) Max no. Credits referred Total Compensation and/or referral permitted MA 40-49% 40 60 (excluding the dissertation) 60 Taught + opportunity to resubmit the dissertation on one occasion

-The compensation zone for a Master's student is 40-49%; for a PG Diploma student the compensation zone is 30- 39%.
-Where a student fails a unit, with a mark within the compensation zone, the Examination Board may grant compensation in up to 40 credits for PG Diploma and Master's students.
+The compensation zone for a Master's student is 40-49%.
+Where a student fails a unit, with a mark within the compensation zone, the Examination Board may grant compensation in up to 40 credits.
 The mark can be compensated for credit only and the original mark will stand and be used in the weighted average for the calculation of the final classification/award.
 Transcripts of results will show the actual mark achieved (e.g. 47C).